makersacademy/takeaway-challenge/README.md

 Takeaway Challenge
 ==================

-Pizza, pizza my kingdom for a pizza
+## Pizza, pizza my kingdom for a pizza

-This program simulates your favourite local pizza delivery service.
+This program simulates your favourite pizza delivery service.

 ## Instructions

 Clone or download files.
+Run bundle.
 Then:

 To run unit tests
 ```